- Home

 Contact Brian C. Gutierrez today at 979-271-5338 for a free consultation.
 As a board-certified trial lawyer, Brian C. Gutierrez can calculate the value of your claim, gather evidence and expert witnesses to prove your damages and fight hard to gain you a fair financial settlement.

-If you have been injured in a car accident in College Station, Bryan, Madisonville, Huntsville, Buffalo, Caldwell, Navasota, Buffalo, Rockdale, Hempstead, or Brenham, it is important to speak with a lawyer who can help you understand your rights and guide you through the claims process.
+If you have been injured in a car accident in College Station, Bryan, Madisonville, Huntsville, Buffalo, Caldwell, Navasota, Rockdale, Hempstead, or Brenham, it is important to speak with a lawyer who can help you understand your rights and guide you through the claims process.
 At the Law Office of Brian C. Gutierrez, Attorney Brian Gutierrez is committed to providing personalized legal services for victims of car accidents.
 When you work with our firm, you are working directly with Attorney Gutierrez.
 Our clients are like family.
 Contact us today to schedule a consultation and learn more about the services we offer.

 Get a free case evaluation.